mo3ly/Radial-Menu-using-DevKit/README.md

 ## ❒ HI EVERYONE,

 I saw a very cool feature on Electus Online called Orbit menu which has a range of commands around a circle.
 These commands make accessing game features easily.
-So, I managed to implement that feature using DevKit and Electus assets.
+I've managed to implement that feature using DevKit and Electus assets.
+The feature was released by me on [Elitepvpers](https://www.elitepvpers.com/forum/sro-pserver-guides-releases/5000981-release-radial-menu-using-devkit.html).

 ---